enkidevs/curriculum/javascript/node/best-practices/README.md

 type: insights-list

-description: Recommended style guides, best practices and architectural tips.
+description: Best practices from a curated list

 section: 1